davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/whatcom-county/ferndale/en.wikipedia.org.md

 county: Whatcom County, Washington (en.wikipedia.org)
 excerpt: >-
   **Ferndale** is a city in [Whatcom County](/en.wikipedia.org/wiki/Whatcom_County,_Washington), [Washington](/en.wikipedia.org/wiki/Washington_(state)), [United States](/en.wikipedia.org/wiki/United_States).
 The population was 11,415 at the 2010 census.
-It is the third largest city in Whatcom County and located near the Lummi Nation. northbound on nterstate 5: Custer, Washington (en.wikipedia.org)
+It is the third largest city in Whatcom County and located near the Lummi Nation. northbound on interstate 5: Custer, Washington (en.wikipedia.org)
 related: A cow near Ferndale
 retrieved: 2023-11-16
 southbound on interstate 5: Bellingham, Washington (en.wikipedia.org)